thhuang/Motion-Planning-Project/README.md

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
-These scripts contain a basic planning implementation that includes...
+These scripts contain a basic planning implementation that includes a grid-based 2D A* planning and a graph-based 3D probabilistic roadmap planning.

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)
 ![Top Down View](./misc/high_up.png)